naacl-org/naacl-2021-website/_pages/home.md

 <h2>News</h2>

+**February 5, 2019**.
+If you require a visa to attend the conference, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=t-mmC7Ngrk-S835t3Z6bZaQKPumvKxxDqgDQK1a8-MVUOFA4UTZLTFNTWDdDMENQWENDUzY4Q0hWWS4u) as soon as possible to request your visa invitation letter.
+More information about visas [here](/participants/#visa-information).
+{: .notice--info}

 **January 17, 2019**.
 NAACL-HLT 2019 will likely be the largest NAACL ever.
 The program co-chairs would like your feedback on the effect of this explosive growth on our conferences.
 More details in the [blog post](/blog/registration-survey/).
 Fill out the survey form [here](https://forms.office.com/Pages/ResponsePage.aspx?id=vboLF_CikEytSw6PDwxCWemzwJvCZ35BqxNNwxlrCkZUMllUWDEyM0g5RkRWMU0xTThVUVE5NUVJWC4u).
-{: .notice--info}
+{: .notice}

 **January 15, 2019**.
 There's a new [blog post](/blog/spotlight-on-srw/) highlighting the student research workshop from the SRW student and faculty co-chairs.
-{: .notice--info}

-**January 10, 2019**.
-We need backup reviewers urgently.
-Please volunteer [here](https://docs.google.com/forms/d/e/1FAIpQLSe1LjaTCcEgVONMC-e-WvB03dSH0m4ewPSvxJxu_do-RrRl9Q/viewform).
-Read more [here](/blog/call-for-backup-reviewers/).
 {: .notice}

 **January 10, 2019**.
 We have an amazing lineup of [Keynote Speakers](/program/keynotes/) for NAACL 2019.